 The -3mm fraction was determined as the "waste" cut as it is considered that emeralds below this size will have minimal commercial value.

-A total of 3,600 tonnes of run of mine material were crushed before crushing activities were suspended to allow staff resources to be re-directed to emerald recovery and final processing.
+A total of 3,600 tonnes of run of mine material has been crushed to date with crushing activities now suspended to allow staff resources to be re-directed to emerald recovery and final processing.